 In this program, students will examine risk factors and behavioral cues to aid in identifying individuals who may pose a threat to personal and organizational safety.
-Regardless of industry or setting, the program will not only help students recognize a potential threat, but give them a familiarity with proven tactics on effectively managing the threat.
+Regardless of industry or setting, the program will not only help students recognize a potential threat, but also give them a familiarity with proven tactics on managing the threat with effective leadership skills.

 Designed for professionals interested in personal and organizational safety and security, students will learn to describe evidence-based approaches to identifying and managing threats, employ proven tactics for mitigating violence in a variety of contexts, situations, and environments, and apply evidence-based crisis management interventions to prevent and reduce violence.

-Course 1: Fundamentals of Threat Assessment & Management
+Course 1: Fundamentals of Threat Assessment and Management

 This course provides an overview of the theories and approaches related to identifying and mitigating potential violent activity in specific contexts.
-The course examines investigating people who may pose a threat and recognizing and managing immediate threats.
-Topics include behavioral threat assessment, violence risk assessment, behavioral analysis, victim factors and forensic victimology, threatening communications, and managing threats in various contexts.
+It examines investigating people who may pose a threat and recognizing and managing immediate threats.
+Topics include behavioral threat assessment and threat management, violence risk assessment, behavioral analysis, victim factors and forensic victimology, threatening communications, and managing threats in various contexts.

-Course 2: Threat Assessment & Management in Context: School and Workplace Violence
+Course 2: Threat Assessment and Management in Context: School and Workplace Violence

-This course explores school violence and workplace violence, examines their differences and commonalities and respective uniqueness in terms of threat assessment and management, and addresses efforts to evaluate and manage these threats.
-The factors that contribute to violence in these particular areas, from both internal and external sources, as well as legal issues related to evaluating and managing threats in these areas is also addressed.
+This course explores educational institution disruptions such as school violence, workplace violence, and mall violence, and examines their differences, commonalities, and uniqueness in terms of threat assessment and management, including efforts to evaluate and manage these threats.
+Also addressed are the factors that contribute to violence in these particular areas, from both internal and external sources, as well as legal issues related to evaluating and managing threats in these areas.

-Course 3: Threat Assessment & Management in Context: Stalking, Intimate Partners, and Public Figures
+Course 3: Threat Assessment and Management in Context: Stalking, Intimate Partners, and Public Figures

 This course explores stalking and its relationship to violence from a threat assessment perspective.
-The course examines the factors that contribute to violence in these particular areas and focuses on methods of identifying dangerous individuals and mitigating violence potential and addresses victim factors associated with risk and safety.
+The course examines the factors that contribute to violence in these particular areas and focuses on methods of identifying dangerous individuals, mitigating violence potential, and addressing victim factors associated with risk and safety.

 Are scholarships and financial aid available?

 Yes, there are private and public scholarships to help you meet the cost of your education and Alliant offers institutional scholarships for many of our students.
-Learn more about these scholarship opportunities here.
+Learn more about these scholarship opportunitieshere.
 Additional financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
-Learn more from our Financial Options Guide.
+Learn more in our Financial Options Guide.